As a freelancer, you’re entirely responsible for staying on the ball with what’s new in your industry and beyond.

 Of course, there are more great benefits to having a Kindle.
 For example, the light, which can allow you to read at night without disturbing a partner or the ease with which you can get new books.

 The new base model now also has a light though, and will probably be enough for most people.
-You can also choose to have ads display on it, if you want to save even more.
+You can also choose to have ads displayed on it if you want to save even more.

 I’ve tried using an iPad, but I think the experience is nowhere near as good.
-It’s too easy to get distracted – the Kindle does one thing, and it does it very well.
+It’s too easy to get distracted.
+But the Kindle does one thing, and it does it very well.
 It’s much easier on the eyes to read the e-ink screens.

 Of course, this is just my opinion.
 But I’ve found the Kindle has genuinely had a profound impact on how much I read.

 The ability to take notes easily is frictionless enough to make it truly enjoyable.
-At the same time, it gives me the satisfying feeling that every time I read a non-fiction book, I am making a real investment in the future and my thinking.
+At the same time, it gives me the satisfying feeling that every time I’m reading a nonfiction book, I am making a real investment in the future and my thinking.

 My Kindle now fuels 80% of the content I create and publish here on Freelance Success and elsewhere, and the process is practically automatic.
 Keep an eye out for more posts about how I have automated my blog writing process.